 The Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE)

-SACOG manages the Sacramento region’s highway call box program, a cooperative effort that has put call boxes on about 750 miles of highway in a seven-county area.
+SACOG manages the Sacramento region’s highway and bike trail call box program, a cooperative effort that has put call boxes on about 750 miles of highway in a seven-county area.
 The boxes provide motorists in need with a direct link to roadside assistance and if necessary the California Highway Patrol, via a private call answering service.
+In addition, motorists can request roadside assistance by calling 511 toll free.
+These “mobile call boxes” provide the same access as using a roadside call box.

 History of Call Box Program